All Things Must Pass

 All Things Must Pass was critically and commercially successful on release, with long stays at number one on charts worldwide.
 Co-producer Phil Spector employed his Wall of Sound production technique to notable effect; Ben Gerson of Rolling Stone described the sound as "Wagnerian, Brucknerian, the music of mountain tops and vast horizons".
 Reflecting the widespread surprise at the assuredness of Harrison's post-Beatles debut, Melody Maker's Richard Williams likened the album to Greta Garbo's first role in a talking picture and declared: "Garbo talks! – Harrison is free!"
 According to Colin Larkin, writing in the 2011 edition of his Encyclopedia of Popular Music, All Things Must Pass is "generally rated" as the best of all the former Beatles' solo albums.

 During the final year of his life, Harrison oversaw a successful reissue campaign to mark the 30th anniversary of the album's release.
 After this reissue, the Recording Industry Association of America certified the album six-times platinum.
-It has since been certified seven-times platinum.
-Among its appearances on critics' best-album lists, All Things Must Pass was ranked 79th on The Times' "The 100 Best Albums of All Time" in 1993, while Rolling Stone placed it 368th on the magazine's 2020 update of "The 500 Greatest Albums of All Time".
+It has since been certified seven-times platinum, with at least 7 million albums sold.
+Among its appearances on critics' best-album lists, All Things Must Pass was ranked 79th on The Times' "The 100 Best Albums of All Time" in 1993, while Rolling Stone placed it 368th on the magazine's 2023 update of "The 500 Greatest Albums of All Time".
 In 2014, All Things Must Pass was inducted into the Grammy Hall of Fame.